 Surgery

 In severe cases of CRPS, surgical interventions may be considered.
 Sympathectomy, a surgical procedure that involves cutting or blocking the nerves responsible for pain transmission, may be recommended to alleviate pain and improve function.
-Decompression surgery, which involves relieving pressure on nerves or blood vessels, can also be an option to reduce pain.
+Decompression surgery, which consists of relieving pressure on nerves or blood vessels, can also be an option to reduce pain.

 Prognosis and Complications of CRPS